 Nenachalhuya is a Dakelh word meaning “you have done us great honour” or “we are thankful for what you have done”.
 We say Nenachalhuya to our communities for working with us and trusting us with their students.
 We hope that current and future students take pride in seeing their communities visually represented on campus.

-Beginning with a launch event on September 9th, Clayton will be working each Monday and Thursday in Room (7-204), near the Winter Garden and across from Security.
+Clayton will be working each Monday and Thursday in Room (7-204), near the Winter Garden and across from Security.

 All are welcome to observe Clayton while he works, as well as join him in carving during certain hours.